A-Herzog/QueueSim/README.md

 import queuesim

 simulator = queuesim.Simulator()
-# Define stations here, links stations to each other and to the simulator
+# Define stations here, link stations to each other and to the simulator
 simulator.run()
 # Process statistic results here
 ```